duffnshmrt/duff-linux/README.md

 - KDE Plasma as the desktop environment, uses latest version available
 - Linux kernel 7.0.0_1 instead of the default older version
 - Live environment with Calamares installer
-- BTRFS with automatic pre-transaction snapshots (system backups)
+- BTRFS with automatic snapshots (both pre-transaction and regular system backups)
 - OctoXBPS as a graphical application to manage native packages
 - OctoXBPS Notifier to tell you when updates are available
 - Flatpak support with Discover out of the box
 - Lightly themed
-- ZRAM for swap
+- Uses faster and more modern ZRAM for swap
 - Void Linux under the hood

 <img src="https://github.com/duffnshmrt/duff-linux/blob/main/duff-linux.png?raw=true" width="300">